wuzhengy/TAU/TAU App Communication on IP2.md

 # TAU app communication on IP2
 TAU app has two types of communication: public key to public key chatting and blockchain gossipping.

+libTAU is an implementaiton of chatting and PPOT consensus on IP2
+* C++ library
+* SWIG interface for Java, especially android platform
+* Shell interfece for Linux command line

 ### P2P chatting
 Assume data flow is X ->(Y relay)->Y and Y->(X relay)->X